 We are an enthusiastic and growing group of medical statisticians, with a broad range of knowledge, skills and experience.
 We undertake research, commercial projects, training/consultancy and teaching, within our organisation and beyond.
-We also have strong links with the statistics group within the School of Computing, Electronics and Mathematics at the University of Plymouth.
+We also have strong links with the statistics group within the School of Engineering, Computing and Mathematics at the University of Plymouth.

 We are proud to have run the Down’s syndrome screening Quality Assurance Support Service (DQASS) since its inception in 2006.
 Our research projects are in collaboration with clinicians and health researchers across the South West Peninsula and further afield.
 We have responsibility for the statistical design, programming and analyses of clinical trials (many in collaboration with the UKCRC registered Peninsula Clinical Trials Unit) and other studies, including the internationally-renowned Earlybird study.
 We also host the ALLSTAT service; a UK-based worldwide email broadcast system for the statistical community.